 A large part of any social strategy is the content.
 The content is what the public is interacting with, and it has to be good.
 Unlike a website, social users may not be interacting with your content because they need a product or service.
 They are interacting with it because they want to be informed, entertained, or rewarded.

 Whereas websites are about usability, social is about conversations.
 For the best results, Sharon Dargaville from Digital Eagles tells us that it’s a good idea to have a variety of conversations.
 That’s why it’s so important to create a content mix when planning your social media strategy.
 Cover the basics but go broad with your sources.
 Paige Stuart from ShareRing suggests using user-generated content, share quotes, and celebrating the holidays.
 The goal is keeping the audience happy while staying on brand.

 Another important step is matching the content for the platform.
 The differences between a tweet and a Facebook post go further than word counts.
 An easy way to ensure that your content stays appropriate for the intended platform is by using Twitter templates or Facebook post templates.
 Add engaging content, and your strategy is good to go.

 Plan and Execute

 Needless to say, most social media professionals already follow these steps before beginning any social media campaign.
+Asking the right social media manager interview questions before you hire ensures this.
 So, knowing these things is only part of the battle.
 In addition to setting your goals and planning out a good mix of content, you also need to document the entire plan.

 That means you need to write it down, recording not only what you will do, but also how you will do it.